Michaelszeng/6.8210-Underactuated-Robotics-Notes/ModelSystems.md

 $q$ = state vector, $u$ = control command.
 For a fully actuated dsystem, $f$ is surjective; for each $\ddot{q}$ there exists a $u$.
 This is not true for underactuated systems.

-Actually, dynamics of many robots is linear in torque with an added constant, so we re-express the dynamics:
+Actually, dynamics of many robots is linear in torque with an added constant not dependent on $u$, so we re-express the dynamics:

 $$ \ddot{q} = f_1(q, \dot{q}, t) + f_2(q, \dot{q}, t)u $$